Team (Lorde song): Live performances and other usage

 On 12 November 2013, Lorde performed several songs from Pure Heroine during the Late Show with David Letterman to promote the album, including "Team".
 The track was also performed by Lorde during the ARIA Music Awards of 2013.
 It also featured during April Kepner's bridal shower on "Man on the Moon", the eleventh episode of the tenth season of Grey's Anatomy which aired in December 2013.
 At the 2014 MuchMusic Video Awards, Lorde performed a Goth-influenced medley of "Tennis Court" and "Team".
 American alternative rock band Local H recorded a cover version of "Team" at Electrical Audio in Chicago, Illinois.
 The Local H version was released as a single on 21 April 2014.
 J Gramm released a remix of "Team" in December 2013.
 Noisey gave the remix a positive review, stating that J Gramm "turns the ballad up a notch—with some triumphant drums and overall, a more victorious feel for the stories of the cities she's dreaming up."
 In November 2020, Chanel featured a cover of the song, performed by French actress Marion Cotillard, in their Chanel No. 5 perfume advertisement.

+The track was included in the set lists for the Pure Heroine (2013-14), Melodrama (2017-18), Solar Power (2022-23), and Ultrasound (2025-26) concert tours.
+During the performance of the song on the Ultrasound Tour, Lorde lit up the stage in the colours of the flag of Palestine, in support of the Palestinian cause.